bfidatadigipres/dpx_encoding/README.md

 ### global.log
-Global.log is created by autoingest scripts to map processing of files as they are ingested into DPI.
-When completed the final message reads "successfully deleted file".
+Global.log is created by DPI ingest scripts to map processing of files as they are successfully ingested.
+When an ingest process completes the final message reads "successfully deleted file".
 This message is necessary for clean up of the DPX sequences, and so global.log must be accessed daily by dpx_clean_up.sh.
 The global.log is copied every day at 3AM to the automation_dpx/script_logs folder, just before dpx_clean_up.sh accesses it.

 ----------------------------------